frowpta/website/pages/frow-ride/content.md

 7. Children of any age can take part providing they can follow the code of conduct
 8. Helmets strongly advised for under 18s

+These are guidelines.
+We're working with children.
+Let's do our best!

+The children under your care will remain your responsibility during the event.
+We don't accept any liability for accidents or other problems.
+We're all doing our best to make sure the day runs smoothly and the kids enjoy themselves.

 ![](/images/Childrens-Cycle-Event.png)